Ngz91/dotfiles/README.md

 ```
 Then run it using `rofi --show drun`.
 [Here](https://github.com/davatorium/rofi) you can read about other options to run rofi.

-Create a rofi folder in your config and [add this files](https://github.com/iamverysimp1e/dots/tree/main/configs/rofi), this will give you a start for you to customize your own Rofi theme.
+Create a rofi folder in your config and add the files from [iamverysimp1e's config](https://github.com/iamverysimp1e/dots/tree/main/configs/rofi), this will give you a start for you to customize your own Rofi theme.

-In case you want a Rofi theme similar to mine follow [this guide](https://github.com/adi1090x/rofi)
+There are other preconfigured and easy to customize Rofi themes in [this repo](https://github.com/adi1090x/rofi)

 To assign Rofi a keybinding add this to your i3 config file:
 ```